Top 10 Reasons to Drive to the Moroccan Desert

 One Thing to Skip: The Monkeys in the Cedar Forest

-The Barbary macaques in the forest near Arzou were a huge draw for me when I saw our itinerary — after all, these endangered monkeys are the only primates (other than humans) north of the Sahara.
+The Barbary macaques in the forest near Azrou were a huge draw for me when I saw our itinerary — after all, these endangered monkeys are the only primates (other than humans) north of the Sahara.
 I was excited to have the chance to see them in the wild.
 But when we arrived, we found a troop of macaques in the road being fed by tourists (a few people nearby were selling food for the monkeys to eat).
 So these monkeys are losing their wild nature.
 I could go on and on about the ecosystem here … but I’ll just close by saying that if you’d like to see the Barbary macaques, please don’t feed them.

 Most people get to Erg Chebbi in one of three ways: (1) driving their own caravan, (2) going on a tour bus, or (3) signing on for a smaller private tour.
 The most popular choice is to make the trip over the course of three days, but for time reasons, we opted for a two-day private tour with Morocco Fabulous Travel.
 It was a lot of driving, but it was worth it!